 A-Level Law is not just for students who want to become lawyers.
 Law is an excellent A Level for career progression and for anyone wishing to go to university to study any subject.
 No previous knowledge of Law is required.
-At A Level, Law links well with English and Modern Foreign Languages as well as Business Studies, Economics, Psychology and other humanities subjects such as History and Sociology.
+At A Level, Law links well with a whole range of subjects, including Business Studies, Government and Politics, History, Psychology and Sociology.
 Law is a great A Level choice if you are interested in: